Read This First

 Prompt 4: How important is assimilation for states with a high infusion of immigrants.

-The section turns on Best Practices.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Best Practices in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 One honest test after reading is whether the reader can use Brazil to sort a live borderline case or answer a serious objection about Elements of a Stable State.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.